amburu4159/MechaCar_Statistical_Analysis/README.md

 All manufacturing lots
 Assuming our significance level is the common 0.05 percent, our p-value of 0.069 is above the significance level.
-Therefore, we do not have sufficient evidence to reject the null hypothesis, and we can state that the PSI across all manufacturing lots is statiscally similar to the population mean of 1498.78 psi.
+Therefore, we do not have sufficient evidence to reject the null hypothesis, and we can state that the PSI across all manufacturing lots is statistically similar to the population mean of 1498.78 psi.

 ### T-Tests each manufacturing lot against the population mean
 ![T-Test-lot1](https://github.com/amburu4159/MechaCar_Statistical_Analysis/blob/main/images/t-test2.PNG)